Urinary Leakage Specialist in Arcadia, CA

 Anyone can experience incontinence.
 The problem is more prevalent in certain groups and at certain points in your life.
 Women are more likely than men to experience incontinence.
 Pregnancy, childbirth, and menopause are often associated with this.
 Women’s pelvic support muscles can weaken over time as a result of each of these experiences.

 Age also increases your chances of experiencing incontinence.
 You can experience leakage issues due to the weakening of the muscles that support your pelvic organs over time.
 Urinary leakage repair is available at the OB-Gyn & Incontinence Center.
 For more information, call us today or book an appointment online.
 We have convenient locations to serve you.
-We serve patients from Arcadia CA, West Covina CA, Glendale CA, Whittier CA, Pasadena CA, Alhambra CA, and Baldwin Park CA.
+We serve patients from Arcadia CA, Glendale CA, Monrovia CA, Pasadena CA, Los Angeles CA, Burbank CA, and surrounding areas.